What are quotes?

 - Visit the property and evaluate the work needed

-- Review and send the proposal to the customer
+- Review and send the quote to the customer

 - When accepted, a Job service is automatically created